 This is a project I completed in the summer of 1998, on holiday in the Carpathians, before I was due to start high school.
 I really liked the message of the book, written by Victor Hugo and published in 1831 – a message of inner beauty; social injustice being camouflaged by political or religious powers; but also a manifesto on restoring the Gothic architectural legacy in France (a new concept at that time, alongside the creation of nature parks and reserves).

 However, the strongest pull towards illustrating this story was wanting to draw the outfits, Esmeralda’s clothes.
 This was my own manifesto on preserving details of fashion history as a more important source of information than the chronology of wars.
-Also, this project represented my “instant gratification” away from school worries.
-I was quite the procrastinator, and still am – except I used to believe the Blue Fairy, whereas now I trust Candlewick’s wisdom and innocence… But that’s another story!
+Also, this project represented my “instant gratification” away from too many school worries.
+I was quite the procrastinator, and still am – except I used to believe the Blue Fairy on having to work hard, whereas now I trust in Candlewick’s wisdom, innocence and fun times… but that’s another story!

 After all this time, to my surprise, I find out that Victor Hugo himself procrastinated endlessly before finally receiving an ultimatum from his publisher to finish the book in six months – to which he stepped up, devising to lock all his clothes away and prevent himself from socializing.
 Less distractions, more writing.
-So while illustrating his book, I was procrastinating, as well as drawing clothes, to relate to the story that came out of his mind while he had given up those very things?
-Fascinating!
-There is also a rumour about him keeping only one shawl to wrap himself with and so avoid shocking his housekeeper, but no-one really believes it?
-Take a look below, if you don’t…
+So while illustrating his book, I was procrastinating, as well as drawing clothes, to relate to the story that came out of his mind while he had given up those exact things.
+There is also a funny rumour about him keeping one shawl to wear around the house, in order to avoid shocking his housekeeper, but no-one really believes it.
+Take a look at my gallery, if you don’t…

-First in line, some different character designs I dug up in the fandom (and it seems I only scratched the surface, there are many more out there): my own version “direct and unmediated, from the book” (this is an important aspect, linking into a reader’s own archetypal landscape), then a French production, the Disney version, an Italian production, the illustration from the library book I borrowed here in Romania, and Noa’s Notre-Dame themed video Vivre which I “stalked” during every music show on TV.
-(One time I was very moved when an openly gay female artist was inspired by the lyrics of Vivre I posted next to my drawing – “Libre de choisir sa vie, sans un anathème, sans un interdit” – and drew her own version of the scene with the columns, based on my old drawing.
-I had never thought of it that way, but it’s nice to be part of communicating universal positivity.)
+First in line are some different character designs I dug up in the fandom (and it seems I only scratched the surface, there are many more out there): my own version “direct and unmediated, from the book” (this is an important aspect, linking into a reader’s own archetypal landscape), then a French production, the Disney version, an Italian production, the illustration from the library book I borrowed here in Romania, and Noa’s Notre-Dame themed video Vivre which I used to “stalk” during every music show on TV.
+(Cool thing recently: an openly gay female artist was inspired by the lyrics of Vivre I posted next to my drawing – “Libre de choisir sa vie, sans un anathème, sans un interdit” – and drew her own version of the scene with the columns, based on my old drawing.
+Is this how it feels to have a fan?
+It’s great!)

 Here is the first version I drew of selected scenes (and the shawl):